jonschipp/ISLET/README.md

 * Limit container storage size to prevent DoS or resource abuse

 Switching storage backends to devicemapper allows for disk quotas.
-Set dm.basesize to the maximum size the container can grow to, 10G is the default.
+Set dm.basesize to the maximum size the container can grow to (def: 10G)

-**Note:** All conatiner and image data will be lost.
+**Note:** All container and image data will be lost.

 Automatic: